FXTD-ODYSSEY/mpdb/README.md

 All you need to do is pretty simple, follow the step below.
 1. download the release version of the plugin. (you also can clone the release branch)
 2. unzip the folder to any location in your computer.(skip this step if you clone the branch)
-3. drag the install.mel to your running Maya viewport.
+3. drag the mpdb.mel to your running Maya viewport.

 ![alt](img/0.gif)